Pylons/pyramid/docs/narr/urldispatch.rst

 allows you to inject ``route`` ZCML directives into your application's ``configure.zcml`` file.

-When any ``route`` ZCML directive is present in an application's ``configure.zcml``, "under the hood" :mod:`repoze.bfg` wraps the :term:`root factory` in a special ``RoutesRootFactory`` instance.
-The wrapper instance then acts as the effective root factory.
-When it acts as a root factory, it is willing to check the requested URL against a *routes map* to find a :term:`context` and a :term:`view` before traversal has a chance to find it first.
-If a route matches, a :term:`context` is generated and :mod:`repoze.bfg` will call the :term:`view` specified with the context and the request.
+The mod:`repoze.bfg` :term:`Router` checks an incoming request against a *routes map* to find a :term:`context` and a :term:`view callable` before :term:`traversal` has a chance to find these things first.
+If a route matches, a :term:`context` is generated and :mod:`repoze.bfg` will call the :term:`view callable` found due to the context and the request.
 If no route matches, :mod:`repoze.bfg` will fail over to calling the :term:`root factory` callable passed to the :term:`Configurator` for the application (usually a traversal function).

-A root factory is not required for purely URL-dispatch-based apps: if the root factory callable is passed as ``None`` to the :term:`Configurator`, :mod:`repoze.bfg` will return a ``NotFound`` error to the user's browser when no routes match.
+A root factory is not required for purely URL-dispatch-based apps: if the root factory callable is passed as ``None`` to the :term:`Configurator`, :mod:`repoze.bfg` will return a :exc:`NotFound` error to the user's browser when no routes match.

 .. note:: See :ref:`modelspy_project_section` for an example of a